franciscop/franciscop.github.io/blog/the-future-of-serverjs/readme.md

 1. **Do it for myself**.
 Keep it very closed (read-only Github, offer no help, etc).
 While the community involvement has been highly positive, it still requires a large amount of time that I do not have.
 I would very much **not like this** though, I love Open Source and the community!

-2. **Sell the project**.
+2. **Sell licenses**.
 With increased monetary support and a paying community, I can focus my effort on what matters while reducing the support needed.
 I really like the way Alvaro Trigo [is doing it with Fullpage.js](https://alvarotrigo.com/fullPage/pricing/).
 This has many pros and cons to be considered.

 3. **Find big sponsors**.
 With a big company paying me I can focus exclusively on server.js for ~1 year.
 Facebook, Google, Stripe, Airbnb, etc. have shown great contributions to open source.
 I can live with $3000-4000/month (gross) and even spare some for design and copywriting.